 A total of 60 GC patients underwent gastric bypass due to irresectable distal GC.
-GP was performed in 30 patients and conventional GJ in other 30 patients.
-Initial nutritional variables, including hemoglobin, albumin, weight and BMI did not differ between the groups (Table 1).
+GP was performed in 30 patients and conventional GJ in the other 30 patients.
+Initial nutritional variables including hemoglobin, albumin, weight and BMI did not differ between groups (Table 1).
 KPS and ECOG were worse in GP patients.
-The presence of distant and peritoneal metastasis was also similar between the groups.
+The presence of distant and peritoneal metastasis was also similar between groups.
 The complete impossibility of oral ingestion or ingestion of only liquids (GOOS 0-1) were present in 60% of patients in both groups.

 Operative outcomes are demonstrated in Table 2.
 The mean operative time was higher in the partitioning group (161.2 vs 85.2 min, p < 0.001).
-Roux-en-Y reconstruction was performed in 16 patients (57.1%) of the GP group and in none of the GJ group.
+Roux-en-Y reconstruction was performed in 16 patients (57.1%) in the GP group and in none of the GJ group.
 Manual anastomosis was more common in the partitioning group (42.9% vs 6.7%, p = 0.001).
-There were no differences regarding postoperative complications and surgical mortality between the groups.
-The mean time in days for ingestion of liquids (GOOS 1), soft diet (GOOS 2) and length of hospital stay was similar between the groups.
-GOOS 2 and 3 were reached by 28 GP patients (93.3%) and in 22 GJ patients (75.9%) (p = 0.080).
+There were no differences regarding postoperative complications and surgical mortality between groups.
+The mean time in days for ingestion of liquids (GOOS 1), soft diet (GOOS 2), and length of hospital stay was similar between groups.
+GOOS 2 and 3 were reached by 28 GP patients (93.3%) and 22 GJ patients (75.9%) (p = 0.080).

-The evolutionary control of weight gain after the procedure evidenced that, after 30 and 90 d, there was no difference between the groups (Table 3).
+The evolutionary control of weight gain after the procedure evidenced that, after 30 and 90 d, there was no difference between groups (Table 3).
 Maximum mean weight recorded after surgery was similar between GP and GJ groups (56.6 vs 56.8 Kg, p = 0.966).
-A second additional procedure was necessary in 4 patients in each group in order to establish nutritional enteral access, which included an enteral feeding tube.
+A second additional procedure was necessary in four patients in each group to establish nutritional enteral access, which included an enteral feeding tube.

-The mean follow-up was 9.2 mo (median of 6.6 mo, SD ± 9.7) Forty-nine (81.6%) patients died during that period.
+The mean follow-up was 9.2 mo (median of 6.6 mo, standard deviation [SD] ± 9.7) Forty-nine (81.6%) patients died during that period.
 The median OS of the entire sample was 8 mo (range 0.1–50.5).
 Regarding the type of surgery, there was no difference in survival between the groups.
-The median OS was 7 and 8.4 mo for GP and GJ groups, respectively (p = 0.610) (Figure 2).
+The median OS was 7 and 8.4 mo for the GP and GJ groups, respectively (p = 0.610) (Figure 2).

-The multivariate analysis of clinicopathological characteristics and operative outcomes associated with OS demonstrated that only GOOS 2-3 after surgery were statistically significant in improving survival (HR 8.90; 95%CI: 3.38-23.43, p < 0.001) (Table 4).
-The type of surgery (GJ vs GP) was not associated with improvement in OS (HR 1.16, 95%CI: 0.65-2.07, p = 0.612).
+The multivariate analysis of clinicopathological characteristics and operative outcomes associated with OS demonstrated that only GOOS 2-3 after surgery were statistically significant in improving survival (hazard ratio [HR]: 8.90; 95% confidence interval [CI]: 3.38-23.43, p < 0.001) (Table 4).
+The type of surgery (GJ vs GP) was not associated with improvement in OS (HR: 1.16, 95%CI: 0.65-2.07, p = 0.612).

 DISCUSSION

-Gastric partitioning proved to be as effective as GJ for the treatment of GOO.
+GP proved to be as effective as GJ for the treatment of GOO.
 Both procedures had similar results regarding postoperative complications and no difference in survival was found.
-Nevertheless, there was a trend for GP in promoting better acceptance of soft solids, low residue and full diets (GOOS 2-3) by the patients (p = 0.08).
+Nevertheless, there was a trend for GP in promoting better acceptance of soft solids, low residue, and full diets (GOOS 2-3) by the patients (p = 0.08).
 These results reinforce GP as a valid option to be added to GJ in the treatment of GOO.